 Third exception: You become a consistent marketer

-One of the keys to my organization’s growth was that we learned how to teach all our therapists to market.
+Additionally, the best method for developing a full-time caseload is to become a consistent marketer.
+My organization spent considerable time and effort teaching all our therapists to market.
 I have a number of posts on how we did that.
 See for example Marketing favorites that are not a big stretch and A community-based marketing method: Community Connection Plans.

 The real answer here though is consistency in doing your marketing.
 And marketing has to continue even once you get too busy to do it.
 (See Learning to manage myself: Solving my self-imposed roller coaster for more on managing yourself once busy.)
 Those that grow, learn how to do the right things even when stretched thin.

 A full-time therapist with a full-time caseload

 Hence developing a full-time caseload is, first, a matter of planning conservatively.
 Then working diligently on your marketing initiatives.
 And thirdly, doing so consistently.

 You want to get to the place of having “too many referrals” as quickly as you can.

 For more on how to build a referral network, see the post “Creating demand for your services.”